-Mentum width about half the ventral head length; with slightly rounded teeth, c2 teeth of centre trifid tooth well seperated (type III); fourth laterals not reduced (type I).
+Mentum (Fig. c) width about half the ventral head length; with slightly rounded teeth, c2 teeth of centre trifid tooth well seperated (type III or IB if worn); fourth laterals not reduced (type I).

-Arm G normally paired with subterminal nucleolus and Balbiani ring about one third from other end.
+Arm G normally paired with subterminal nucleolus, a Balbiani ring about one third and a further small one about 2/3 of distance to other end.
 No other nucleoli.

 Polymorphic in arms A, B, D, E & F.